NICHD-NIDDK Inter-Institute Endocrine Training Program

 - Fady Hannah-Shmouni, MD, Clinical Fellow

 The Inter-Institute Endocrinology Training Program (IETP) seeks to train internal medicine physicians to become first-rate endocrinologists who seek investigative careers.
-The National Institute of Diabetes and Digestive and Kidney Diseases (Diabetes Branch, Metabolic Diseases Branch, Clinical Endocrinology Branch, and the Islet Autoimmunity Branch), The National Institute of Child Health and Human Development (Program in Developmental Endocrinology and Genetics, Program in Reproductive and Adult Endocrinology), and The National Institute of Dental and Craniofacial Research (NIDCR, Skeletal Clinical Studies Section) participate in the program, with faculty from all three institutes.
+The National Institute of Diabetes and Digestive and Kidney Diseases (Diabetes Branch, Metabolic Diseases Branch, Clinical Endocrinology Branch, and the Islet Autoimmunity Branch), the National Institute of Child Health and Human Development (Program in Developmental Endocrinology and Genetics, Program in Reproductive and Adult Endocrinology), and the National Institute of Dental and Craniofacial Research (NIDCR, Skeletal Clinical Studies Section) participate in the program, with faculty from all three institutes.
 As part of the Fellowship program, fellows see patients who are enrolled in teaching and training protocols.
-A clinical component of these studies allows residents to learn by participating in clinical care; an optional research component permits investigation of unusual disorders not covered by specific hypothesis-driven protocols.
+The clinical component allows residents to learn by participating in clinical care; an optional research component permits investigation of unusual disorders not covered by specific hypothesis-driven protocols.
 Fellows also care for patients enrolled in hypothesis-driven protocols.

 The remaining two years are spent primarily in laboratory or clinical research under the direction of a senior investigator in one of the several endocrinology branches of the NIH.
 During this research period, active clinical experience continues through bi-weekly continuity outpatient clinics (general endocrinology as well as diabetes clinics) and participation in clinical conferences.
 In addition, fellows on the endocrine service serve as consultants to the rest of the Clinical Center, where patients are not selected with regard to endocrine problems.
 Thus, the fellows gain experience with several common problems of endocrine disease that may occur in any general medical ward.
 Clinical research activities include programs in all the areas of endocrine and metabolic diseases.
 Study design, outcome measures, statistical analysis, and ethical and regulatory issues are stressed.